Music gear

 Prosumer audio geeks

-If you find that K-Mart earphones are garbage, but $15K stereo amps are over-engineered then this is the page for you.
+If you find that K-Mart earphones are garbage, but $15K stereo amps are over-engineered, then this is the page for you.

 Figure 1

-1 Headphones/earphone
+1 Headphones/earphones

 I had some higher-end Shure earbuds, and they were somewhat better, but the ROI tails off rapidly, especially for something which I will carry with me everywhere and lose at a fairly high rate.
 I will save the huge expenditure for things I leave at my desk.

 The difficulty in changing earbud batteries varies.
 I wonder how the battery change will go in my Shure BT-2, if I can keep it without losing it long enough to need to change a battery.
 (Aspirational battery changer, me.)
-Update: the plastic on the earhooks rotted pretty much just as the battery died, so I gave up on repairs put the Shure eartips on the aforementioned MEE BTX2.
+Update: the plastic on the earhooks rotted pretty much just as the battery died, so I gave up on repairs and put the Shure eartips on the aforementioned MEE BTX2.
 For reference, it was approx 18 months of daily intense usage to destroy them.

 At a slightly higher price point, the Apple Airpod Pro 2 are pretty good.
-Their active noise cancellation is pretty good and the integration into the apple ecosystem is nice.
+Their active noise cancellation is pretty good and the integration into the Apple ecosystem is nice.
 They are cursed by weakness to wind.
 Wearing these on a bike requires me to wear a headband.
-If a stiff breeze picks up when I am walking the microphone is useless.
+If a stiff breeze picks up when I am walking, the microphone is useless.

 IEEE reviewed various other earphone options including cheap Chinese imports such as DQSM D2 (USD168), the Tennmak Crazy Cello (USD50), and the LKER i8 (USD37),